jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/configuration/AFC_UnitType_1.cfg.md

 options control the configuration of the AFC system when interfacing with the stepper motor for the specific unit type.
 You will typically have one of these sections for each lane in the unit.

-Currently AFC_lane sections are only valid for HTLF unit.
+Currently, AFC_lane sections are only valid for HTLF unit.

 ``` cfg
 [AFC_lane <lane_name>]